 The value-adding chain is the ecosystem in which your target market segment resides.
-It describes the relationship between suppliers and customers all the way to the end user.
+It describes the relationship between suppliers and customers, from the initial supplier all the way to the end user customer.
 It also documents the critical success factors at every level of the chain.

 Why Value Chain Analysis?

-The value chain analysis provides the answers to the following questions:
+Value chain analysis provides answers to the following questions:

 - For whom does the opportunity under evaluation provide value?